Lake House Post #5

 The say that hair stylist and construction workers have the most ‘job satisfaction’ because every single day they start something new and by the end of the day they see a lot of progress, if not finish the project and they never take their job home with them….Unless they are a hair stylist in west Hollywood and the client is hot and the hair stylist is lonely….and the client is easy… and the hair stylist doesn’t have a room mate….and the client doesn’t have very good self esteem….

-From geek to chic.
+Every day stylist make rooms go from geek to chic.
 From scrappy to sassy.
 From disgust to ‘I trust’.

 Satisfying to do, satisfying to watch.
 It’s why we watch makeover shows – we, as human racial human being peoples, love us some ‘before and afters’.